Durga-Kaumudi/PowerBI/README.md

 # PowerBI
-Consists of Power BI reports of different datasets.
+Consists of Power BI reports of different datasets in various branches.